Yigrashill/FinToUp/README.md

 I will explore the possibility of using Flutter for CSS classes and incorporating some pre-built components.
 If it will posible in this scope i will try Use Next.js

+# Planing
+To create a plan for this application, I've set up a project in Notion and integrated it with GitHub.
+Whenever I make a pull request to the main or sprint branch with a tag number in the pull request name, I will close the task in Notion.
+Planning is divided into bi-weekly sprints, and depending on my availability, I'll aim to complete roughly one task per day to maintain the pace of 100 tasks in 100 days and make daily progress.
+The first sprint is described below.

 # Sprint 1 (March 1, 2024 → March 17, 2024)
 - [x] Generic and Base Contract repositories in application project.
 - [x] Create new Empty project solution
+- [x] Integrate Notion with GitHub to create backlog for task
 - [x] Create Repositories
 - [x] Add Automaper and MediatR
 - [x] Update Read Me - add to Read me file Sprint 1 backlog